My Millennium Guide - great hotels in a simple program

 Points can be earned on e-store purchases.

-Points expire on the anniversary of the end of the month in which they were earned (eg MyMillennioum points from a stay on July 5th will expire at midnight on July 31st of the following year).
+Points expire on the anniversary of the end of the month in which they were earned (eg MyMillennium points from a hotel stay on July 5th will expire at midnight on July 31st of the following year).

 There is the ability to request Customer Service to (at their discretion) transfer points to another member.
 So another family member may be able to use those points before they expire.
 It's not explicitly stated (in T&C 4.2), but I suspect the expiry date transfers with the points (ie they are not "refreshed" by the transfer).